Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Dynamic Instantiation Analysis

 \subsection{Cache on 1st Request}

 Consider now the case where the cache is allocated for only a portion of the time period, and is initially empty when instantiated.
-With \emph{Cache on $1^{st}$ request}, after the first $L$ requests following instantiation, the cache will have the occupancy probabilities derived earlier for the ``always-on'' case in Section~\ref{cacheonfirst}, and so for requests following the first $L$ requests the analysis in Section~\ref{cacheonfirst} can be used.
-The average insertion rate over the first $L$ requests (the transient period) is given by the expression for the average number $A$ of objects in cache from~(\ref{1exact}) in Section~\ref{cacheonfirst}, divided by $L$.
-Denoting the average hit rate during the transient period by $\bar{H}_{\textrm{transient}}$, this gives:
+With \emph{Cache on $1^{st}$ request}, after the first $L$ requests following instantiation, the cache will have the occupancy probabilities derived earlier for the ``always-on'' case in \revthree{Section~\ref{cacheonfirst},}{Section~\ref{alwaysonanalysis},} and so for requests following the first $L$ requests the analysis in \revthree{Section~\ref{cacheonfirst}}{Section~\ref{alwaysonanalysis}} can be used.
+The average insertion rate over the first $L$ requests (the transient period) is given by the expression for the average number $A$ of objects in cache \revthree{from~(\ref{1exact}) in \revthree{Section~\ref{cacheonfirst},}{Section~\ref{alwaysonanalysis},}}{from~(\ref{1exact}),} divided by $L$.
+Denoting the average hit rate during the transient period by $\bar{H}_{\textrm{transient}}$, this gives: { } \revthree{and from the equation for $H$ in~(\ref{1exact}),}{and from equation~(\ref{1exact}) for $H$,} assuming that $\int_{t_a}^{t_d} \lambda (t) \textrm{d}t \geq L$, { } \revthree{}{Finally, for \emph{Cache on $1^{st}$ request},} $\bar{I}_{\textrm{transient}}$ and $\bar{I}_{t_a : t_d}$ are given simply by $1 \bar{H}_{\textrm{transient}}$ and $1 \bar{H}_{t_a : t_d}$.